rodneyshupe/Cookbook/Recipes/Appetizers/CrispySaltAndPepperShrimp.rst

 Directions
 ----------

-1. Adjust oven rack to upper-middle position and heat oven to 225F.
-   Toss shrimp, rice wine, and 1 teaspoon salt together in large bowl and set aside for 10 to 15 minutes.
-2. Grind black peppercorns and Sichuan peppercorns in spice grinder or mortar and pestle until coarsely ground.
-Transfer peppercorns to small bowl and stir in sugar and cayenne.
+1. Set oven rack to upper-middle position and heat oven to 225F.
+Toss shrimp, rice wine, and 1 teaspoon salt together in large bowl; set aside 10 to 15 minutes.
+Meanwhile, grind black peppercorns and Sichuan peppercorns coarsely in spice grinder or mortar and pestle, transfer to small bowl, and stir in sugar and cayenne.
-3. Heat oil in large Dutch oven over medium heat until oil registers 385F.
-While oil is heating, drain shrimp and pat dry with paper towels.
-Transfer shrimp to bowl, add 3 tablespoons cornstarch and 1 tablespoon peppercorn mixture, and toss until well combined.
+2. Heat oil in large Dutch oven over medium heat until it registers 385F.
+   While it heats, drain shrimp and pat dry with paper towels, then toss in bowl with 3 tablespoons cornstarch and 1 tablespoon peppercorn mixture until well combined.
-4. Carefully add half of shrimp to oil and fry, stirring occasionally to keep shrimp from sticking together, until light brown, 2 to 3 minutes.
-Using wire skimmer or slotted spoon, transfer shrimp to paper towel-lined plate.
-Once paper towels absorb any excess oil, transfer shrimp to wire rack set in rimmed baking sheet and place in oven.
+3. Carefully add half the shrimp to oil and fry, stirring occasionally so they don't stick, until light brown, 2 to 3 minutes.
+Lift out with wire skimmer or slotted spoon to paper towel-lined plate; once excess oil is absorbed, move to wire rack set in rimmed baking sheet and place in oven.
 Return oil to 385F and repeat in 2 more batches, tossing each batch thoroughly with coating mixture before frying.
-5. Toss jalapeno rings and remaining 2 tablespoons cornstarch in medium bowl.
-Shaking off excess cornstarch, carefully add jalapeno rings to oil and fry until crispy, 1 to 2 minutes.
-Using wire skimmer or slotted spoon, transfer jalapeno rings to paper towel-lined plate.
-   After frying, reserve 2 tablespoons frying oil.
+4. Toss jalapeno rings with remaining 2 tablespoons cornstarch in medium bowl.
+   Shaking off excess, carefully add rings to oil and fry until crispy, 1 to 2 minutes.
+Lift out with wire skimmer or slotted spoon to paper towel-lined plate, then reserve 2 tablespoons frying oil.
-6. Heat reserved oil in 12-inch skillet over medium-high heat until shimmering.
-Add garlic, ginger, and remaining peppercorn mixture and cook, stirring occasionally, until mixture is fragrant and just beginning to brown, about 45 seconds.
+5. Heat reserved oil in 12-inch skillet over medium-high heat until shimmering.
+Add garlic, ginger, and remaining peppercorn mixture and cook, stirring occasionally, until fragrant and just beginning to brown, about 45 seconds.
 Add shrimp, scallions, and 1/2 teaspoon salt and toss to coat.
-Line platter with lettuce.
-Transfer shrimp to platter, sprinkle with jalapeno rings, and serve immediately.
+   Line platter with lettuce, transfer shrimp on top, sprinkle with jalapeno rings, and serve immediately.